-This fee provides for the Students participation in the general activities of the College, outside of the regular courses.
-It entitles him to the social-religious privileges, to the College publications, to use of library, to membership in the literary societies, to admission to concerts and lectures, to take part in all sports and to attend all home games.
+This fee provides for the student's participation in the general activities of the College, outside of the regular courses.
+It entitles him to the social-religious privileges, to the College publications, to use of the library, to membership in the literary societies, to admission to concerts and lectures, to take part in all sports, and admission to all home games.